Regional Series – Wodonga Seminar

 Managing ocular emergencies during the COVID-19 pandemic was particularly challenging, as referring to public hospitals and private ophthalmology was in many instances, difficult.

-Surgery was cancelled and the Ring of Steel established between metropolitan Melbourne and regional rural Victoria often prevented patients from seeking ophthalmological consultation.
+Surgery was cancelled and the Ring of Steel established between metropolitan Melbourne and regional and rural Victoria often prevented patients from seeking ophthalmological consultation.
 In this context, teleconferencing emerged as a viable alternative in many instances.

 - To discuss the differences between emergency and urgency.